aimfeld/ZendDiCompiler/README.md

-_!!!Warning: this module is still in alpha stage, use at your own risk!!!_
+_This module is in beta stage.
+Please create github issues for bugs or feature requests._

 # DiWrapper